-The best iPad alternatives in 2022
+The best iPad alternatives in 2023

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
-Find out more about how we test.
+Find out how we test.

 Launched in February 2022, the Samsung Galaxy Tab S8 Ultra is the best iPad alternative you can get right now.
 Its 14.6-inch Super AMOLED screen is not just very generous but it also boasts high-end picture quality.
 With a 16:10 ratio, which is slightly wider than the normal 4:3 ratio, it boasts deep blacks, zingy colors, a refresh rate of 120Hz, and a resolution of 1848 x 2960 pixels.

 Running Android 12, this premium tablet is incredibly thin, at just 5mm, making it a stylish look, although it still feels robust enough to use and carry comfortably.
-On the rear it has 13MP (wide) and 6MP (ultrawide) camera; there's also a dual-front camera, and features some neat integration with the Galaxy S22 Ultra phone.
+On the rear it has a 13MP (wide) and 6MP (ultrawide) camera; there's also a dual-front camera and features some neat integration with the Galaxy S22 Ultra phone.